 In the midst of the pandemic in 2020, faculty at Virginia Tech and Clemson recruited 43 EE youth-serving organizations, who were all unexpectedly pivoting from in-person to online programming, to create a networked community with a culture of continuous improvement and learning.
 The organizations had various levels of prior collaboration with each other from none to a significant amount.
 All shared similar desired outcomes resulting from their programs and agreed to use a consistent outcome measure (a survey that assesses a broad range of EE outcomes: Environmental Education for the 21st Century, EE21) to evaluate programs.
 This allowed these organizations to draw conclusions about their programs, identify potential areas for improvement, and share ideas about what works best both within and across organizations.

-Learning cycles: The program included two learning cycles, where all 43 organizations interacted.
+Learning cycles: The program included two learning cycles.
 In the first cycle, educators were coached and guided through evaluation and data collection processes.
 After collecting data on their programs they received an evaluation report that summarized their results.
 The educators were then asked to reflect on their programs and identify areas for improvement based on the evaluation results.
 The second cycle was an opportunity to evaluate programs after these adjustments were implemented and to reflect as a community on what was learned about these adjustments to foster collective learning.
 This model supports educator autonomy and decision-making, and takes advantage of the broader community of peers to develop new insights and innovations.

 Other activities: The facilitators used a number of techniques to foster evidence-based learning across the network.

 - In network meetings, participants were provided with the to choose breakout rooms in order to network with specific organizations/people with commonalities.